 Provide a list of tentative sources in ACM or APA format.
 (ACM preferred.)
 You must have at least four sources and they must be reliable (peer reviewed, edited, or primary).

 1. Start with a problem and look at which languages (often special purpose) are used to solve the problem.
 Consider the design choices made to facilitate solving this type of problem.
-Some examples might include graphics, teaching, robotics, mobile devices, supercomputing, or cloud computing.
+Some examples might include a challenge particular to graphics, teaching, robotics, mobile devices, supercomputing, or cloud computing.

 2. Look at how an interesting aspect of programming languages is treated differently in different languages.
 Some examples could include, data sharing, parameter passing, typing, scope, parallelization, or memory management (garbage collection).